 - The most expensive flagship phone on the market

-It’s almost pointless to discuss the price of the iPhone X – it’s the most expensive flagship phone on the market, but iPhone users are more willing than most to look past cost.
+It’s almost pointless to discuss the iPhone X price – it’s the most expensive flagship phone on the market, but iPhone users are more willing than most to look past cost.

 The iPhone X costs $999 / £999 / AU$1,579 for the basic, 64GB model.
 If you want the larger 256GB model it’s going to cost you $1,149 / £1,149 / AU$1,829 for the privilege.

-Word is that Apple is looking at a cheaper variant for 2018, as it looks to bring the bezel-less form factor to a lower-cost, non-OLED variant... but that's strictly rumor for now.
+Word is that Apple said to be launching a cheaper LCD iPhone variant for 2018, what we're calling the iPhone 9 for now, as Apple looks to bring the bezel-less form factor to a lower-cost, non-OLED variant... but that's strictly rumor for now.

 - By far the best screen on an iPhone